X-No-Archive: History

-How it works
+Usage

-X-No-Archive was designed to follow the standard message header protocol, RFC 1036 and RFC 977, used in existing newsgroups.
-In addition to the standard header fields used in all newsgroup messages (including Path:, From:, Subject:, and Date:), news reader software allows a user to add optional fields to a header.
-According to RFC 822, these additional fields are prefixed with the label X- so that they can be ignored by news servers and newsreaders.
-The phrase "No Archive" was coined as a way to state "Do not archive this message," and the X- prefix was added to complete the term X-No-Archive.
+X-No-Archive and Archive are designed to follow the standard header protocol, RFC 1036, used in existing newsgroups.
+In addition to the standard header fields used in all newsgroup articles (From, Subject, Date, etc.) many news readers allow users to add optional fields to a header.
+Adding a header field of X-No-Archive: yes or Archive: no signals that "the poster does not permit redistribution from publicly accessible long-term or permanent archives."